 6. Vibration welding

 Vibration welding has many advantages such as fast welding speed, automatic adjustment of welding temperature, no overheating of the weld, and few impurities in the weld area.
-It is widely used in medical plastic products.
+It is widely used in medical device plastic injection molding products.
 It is especially suitable for long linear joints that are not easy to achieve by ultrasonic welding and joints that require a long time to complete for hot plate welding.

 1. Plug-in connection method: